RI-SE/ATOS/docs/Usage/Modules/MQTTBridge.md

 Note!
 The module will shut if no broker ip is specified in the params.yaml
 ## Integration with EsminiAdapter
-The module can be used togheter with the EsminiAdapter module to trigger V2X while running a OpenScenario file in ATOS.
+The module can be used together with the EsminiAdapter module to trigger V2X while running a OpenScenario file in ATOS.
 You can find more information how to set this up at [EsminiAdapter](./EsminiAdapter.md).

 ## ROS parameters
 The following ROS parameters should be set in the params.yaml file: